List of places with stolpersteine

 This is an incomplete list of the roughly 1000 cities and towns that have stolpersteine.
 It is organized in alphabetical order and by country.
 Where the number of stolpersteine is known or can be approximated, that information has been included, along with the first installation date, if known.
 Where the number of people deported by the Nazis is known, that information is included for comparison to the number of stolperstein memorials in that city.

-From the artist's own website:

-By December 2013, the stolperstein project had realized more than 43,500 memorials in approximately 1000 cities and towns; many more have applied for them.
-Stolpersteine are found in Austria, Hungary, the Netherlands, Belgium, the Czech Republic, Russia, Croatia, France, Poland, Slovenia, Italy, Norway, Ukraine, Switzerland, Slovakia and Luxembourg.

-As of August 20, 2014, there have been laid over 48,000 stolpersteine in 18 countries in Europe, making the project the world's largest memorial.

-On 11 January 2015 Stolperstein No. 50,000 was installed in Turin, Italy for Eleonora Levi.

-In May 2018 almost 69,000 stolpersteine in 21 countries in Europe have been installed.

-On October 23, 2018, Stolperstein No. 70,000 was installed in Frankfurt, Germany for Willy Zimmerer.
+For a more complete and up-to-date list, see Liste der Orte mit Stolpersteinen.

+By December 2013, the project had installed more than 43,500 memorials in approximately 1,000 cities and towns.
+As of 20 August 2014 over 48,000 stolpersteine had been laid in 18 European countries, making the project the world's largest memorial and on 11 January 2015 Stolperstein 50,000 was installed in Turin, Italy for Eleonora Levi.
+By May 2018 almost 69,000 stolpersteine had been installed in 21 countries, and on 23 October 2018, stolperstein No. 70,000 was installed in Frankfurt, Germany for Willy Zimmerer.
+The 100,000th Stolperstein was installed in Feuchtwangen near Nuremberg in May 2023; by August 2024 over 107,000 Stolpersteine had been installed in nearly 1,900 communities.